-3.6.1 In order that a car may be lifted quickly in the event of it stopping on the circuit, the principal rollover structure must incorporate a clearly visible unobstructed opening designed to permit a strap, whose section measures 60mm x 30mm, to pass through it.
+- 3.16.2 Bodywork lying vertically above the upper boundary as defined in 3.16.1 may be no wider than 25mm and must be arranged symmetrically about the car centreline. - 3.16.3 In order that a car may be lifted quickly in the event of it stopping on the circuit, the principal rollover structure must incorporate a clearly visible unobstructed opening designed to permit a strap, whose section measures 60mm x 30mm, to pass through it.

-3.7 Bodywork flexibility:
+3.17 Bodywork flexibility:

 - 3.17.1 Bodywork may deflect no more than 5mm vertically when a 500N load is applied vertically to it 700mm forward of the front wheel centre line and 625mm from the car centre line.
 The load will be applied in a downward direction using a 50mm diameter ram and an adapter 300mm long and 150mm wide.
 Teams must supply the latter when such a test is deemed necessary. - 3.17.2 Bodywork may deflect no more than 10mm vertically when a 500N load is applied vertically to it 450mm forward of the rear wheel centre line and 650mm from the car centre line.
-The load will be applied in a downward direction using a 50mm diameter ram and an adapter of the same size, Teams must supply the latter when such a test is deemed necessary. - 3.17.3 Bodywork may deflect by no more than one degree horizontally when a load of 1000N is applied simultaneously to its extremities in a rearward direction 780mm above the reference plane and 130mm behind the rear wheel centre line. - 3.17.4 Bodywork may deflect no more than 5mm vertically when a 500N load is applied vertically to it at a point which lies on the car centre line and 380mm rearward of the front wheel centre line.
-The load will be applied in an upward direction using a 50mm diameter ram, teams will be required to supply a suitable adapter when such a test is deemed necessary. - 3.17.5 The uppermost aerofoil element lying behind the rear wheel centre line may deflect no more than 5mm horizontally when a 500N load is applied horizontally.
-The load will be applied 800mm above the reference plane at three separate points which lie on the car centre line and 250mm either side of it.
-The loads will be applied in an rearward direction using a suitable 25mm wide adapter which must be supplied by the relevant team. - 3.7.1 In order to ensure that the requirements of Article 3.5 are respected, the FIA reserves the right to introduce further load/deflection tests on any part of the bodywork which appears to be (or is suspected of), moving whilst the car is in motion.
+The load will be applied in a downward direction using a 50mm diameter ram and an adapter of the same size, Teams must supply the latter when such a test is deemed necessary. - 3.17.3 Bodywork may deflect by no more than one degree horizontally when a load of 1000N is applied simultaneously to its extremities in a rearward direction 780mm above the reference plane and 220mm forward of the rear wheel centre line. - 3.17.4 Bodywork may deflect no more than 5mm vertically when a 500N load is applied vertically to it at a point which lies on the car centre line and 380mm rearward of the front wheel centre line.
+The load will be applied in an upward direction using a 50mm diameter ram, teams will be required to supply a suitable adapter when such a test is deemed necessary. - 3.17.5 The uppermost aerofoil elements lying behind the rear wheel centre line on each side of the car may deflect no more than 5mm horizontally when a 500N load is applied horizontally.
+The load will be applied simultaneously 950mm above the reference plane at the centre of each element three separate points which lie on the car centre line and 250mm either side of it.
+The loads will be applied in an rearward direction using a suitable 25mm wide adapters which must be supplied by the relevant team. - 3.17.6 The forward-most aerofoil elements lying behind the rear wheel centre line on each side of the car may deflect no more than 2mm vertically when a 200N load is applied vertically.
+The load will be applied simultaneously in line with the trailing edge of the elements at any point across their width.
+The loads will be applied using suitable adapters, supplied by the relevant team, which: - may be no more than 50mm wide; - which extends no more than 10mm forward of the trailing edge; - incorporates an 8mm female thread in the underside. - 3.17.7 In order to ensure that the requirements of Article 3.15 are respected, the FIA reserves the right to introduce further load/deflection tests on any part of the bodywork which appears to be (or is suspected of), moving whilst the car is in motion.